micmejia/bible-dump/NKJV/Luke/Luke 23.md

 Then Pilate, when he had called together the chief priests, the rulers, and the people,

 ###### 14
 said to them, "You have brought this Man to me, as one who misleads the people.
-And indeed, having examined _Him_ in your presence, I have found no fault in this Man concerning those things of which you accuse Him;
+And indeed, having examined Him in your presence, I have found no fault in this Man concerning those things of which you accuse Him;

 ###### 15
 no, neither did Herod, for I sent you back to him; and indeed nothing deserving of death has been done by Him.

 ###### 16
-I will therefore chastise Him and release _Him_"
+I will therefore chastise Him and release Him"

 ###### 17
 (for it was necessary for him to release one to them at the feast).

 ###### 18
-And they all cried out at once, saying, "Away with this _Man,_ and release to us Barabbas"--
+And they all cried out at once, saying, "Away with this Man, and release to us Barabbas"--

 ###### 19
 who had been thrown into prison for a certain rebellion made in the city, and for murder.